ggonzalez6/Deque/README.md

 # Deque
-In this assignment you will be building one of the most universal structures available in the standard library, a deque.
+In this assignment you we built one of the most universal structures available in the standard library, a deque, using a dynamic double array.

 ## Design Decisions
 * The deque only uses ints.